The Ghost (novel): Plot summary

-The narrator borrows a car, which was previously used by McAra.
-McAra's last journey is still programmed into the satnav, and the narrator follows the route to the home of Professor Paul Emmett, who attended Cambridge with Lang, but Emmett is evasive about his connection to Lang.
-The narrator investigates Emmett and discovers an accusation that he is a CIA agent.
-The narrator discovers Rycart's phone number amongst McAra's things, and arranges to meet him in New York.
-Rycart says that he and McAra had concluded Lang was recruited by Emmett into the CIA.
+The narrator borrows a car previously used by McAra, and following the still-programmed into the satnav, follows his last route to the home of Professor Paul Emmett, who attended Cambridge University with Lang, but Emmett is evasive about any connections.
+The narrator investigates Emmett and discovers rumours that he is a CIA agent, responsible for foreign recruitment, implying Lang's policies as a result of him being a CIA plant throughout his political career.
+The narrator discovers Rycart's phone number amongst McAra's things and arranges to meet him in New York.
+Rycart reveals that he and McAra had concluded Lang was recruited by Emmett into the CIA at Cambridge, and that McAra—before his death—ensured a failsafe would be embedded within the memoir manuscript, "in the beginning".

-Lang is blown up by a British suicide bomber.
-The narrator finishes writing the book.
-At its launch party, he sees that Lang's wife Ruth knows Professor Emmett.
-The narrator recalls a remark Lang had made, and realises the first word of each chapter of the manuscript encode a hidden message: "Langs wife Ruth studying in 76 was recruited as a CIA agent in America by Professor Paul Emmett of Harvard University".
+Confronted by the narrator, Lang claims ignorance of the CIA connection, but is blown up by a British suicide bomber vengeful for Britain's participation in the Iraq War.
+While recovering, the narrator finishes writing the book.
+At its launch party, he concludes that Lang's wife Ruth, a Fulbright scholar, was tutored by Emmett.
+The narrator recalls a remark Lang had made, to the effect of Ruth betraying him, and realizes the opening word of each chapter of McAra's manuscript encode a hidden message: "Langs wife Ruth studying in '76 was recruited as a CIA agent in America by Professor Paul Emmett of Harvard University".
+He leaves promptly and types the novel as a confession, to be entrusted to his ex-girlfriend and revealed only upon his demise.
+With Rycart recently being killed in a seemingly staged accident, he ruminates about his own death and why he allowed himself to be embroiled in the job in the first place.

 Reception

-The character Adam Lang is a thinly-disguised version of Tony Blair.
+The character Adam Lang is a thinly disguised version of Tony Blair.
 The fictional counterpart of Cherie Blair is depicted as a sinister manipulator of her husband.
 Harris told The Guardian before publication: "The day this appears a writ might come through the door.
 But I would doubt it, knowing him".

 The New York Observer commented that the book's "shock-horror revelation" is "so shocking it simply can't be true, though if it were it would certainly explain pretty much everything about the recent history of Great Britain".

-Harris said in a National Public Radio interview that politicians like Lang and Blair, particularly when they have been in office a long time, become divorced from everyday reality, read little and end up with a limited outlook.
+Harris said in a NPR interview that politicians like Lang and Blair, particularly when they have been in office a long time, become divorced from everyday reality, read little and end up with a limited outlook.
 When it comes to writing their memoirs, that tends to make them need a ghostwriter.